"[35a] Luther Monument, Worms, Germany #1 [front]"

 Description

 The Martin Luther Monument in Worms, Germany commemorates Luther's defiance of the Roman Catholic Church at the Diet of Worms.
 Luther ignited the Protestant Revolution and brought great change to Europe.
-The bronze sculptures show Luther and other pivotal figures in the reformation, including Wycliffe, Savonarola, Hus, Frederick the Wise, and Melanchthon.
+The bronze sculptures show Luther surrounded by other pivotal figures in the Reformation, including Wycliffe, Savonarola, Hus, Frederick the Wise, and Melanchthon.
 They stand triumphantly, enclosed by low walls in their very own "Mighty Fortress".

 Publisher